 General Dynamics has five operating segments: Aerospace, Marine Systems, Information Technology, Combat Systems, and Mission Systems.

-On the civilian side of the business, the company's Aerospace segment produces mid- and large-cabin business jet aircraft, for which the company provides maintenance, refurbishment, and outfitting.
+On the civilian side of the business, the company's Aerospace segment (about a quarter of revenue) produces mid- and large-cabin business jet aircraft, for which the company provides maintenance, refurbishment, and outfitting.

-General Dynamics operates around the world, serving government and commercial customers on six continents spanning more than 45 countries.
-North America represents its largest market, generating around 75% of sales.
+Headquartered in Reston, Virginia, General Dynamics operates around the world, serving government and commercial customers on five continents spanning more than 45 countries.
+The North America represents its largest market, generating around 85% of sales.

 Sales and Marketing